 If you wish to travel from Cadiz to Seville or even all the way to Madrid, this extra speed and comfort might be worth the splurge!

 Jerez de la Frontera Train Station

 The train station in Cadiz is located just outside of the old town and very close to the main things to do in Cadiz.
-It was only a 3 minute walk from the Cadiz train station to the hearth of the old town.
+It was only a 3-minute walk from the Cadiz train station to the heart of the old town.

 Covered in rich blue azuljos tiles and red brick, the train station is worth a picture or two (or three or…).

 If you land at Jerez Airport (XRY) you can easily take the C1 train to Jerez and onward to Cadiz.
 This is the regional train and within 9 minutes you’ll reach Jerez and it takes about 1 hour to reach Cadiz.
 The only downside is, it only runs 3 times a day, so make sure to check the schedule.

 The Sevilla- Cadiz high-speed train services the Jerez airport 8 times a day (so in total you have 11 options) to take the train to Cadiz from Jerez airport.
 It is a little bit faster.
 In 8 minutes you’ll reach Jerez de la Frontera and 47 minutes for Cadiz.